openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 ```
 > **NOTE**: If you ran the Image Classification verification script during the installation, the C++ samples build directory was already created in your home directory -- `~/inference_engine_cpp_samples_build/`.

-2. Go to the created directory:
+2. Go to the newly created directory:
 ```sh
 cd build
 ```